rgildiaz/ITI/projects/grafana/README.md

 ### User Experience

+From the frontend, I much prefer Grafana's interface to Gravwell's.
+Gravwell has some [issues with a clunky-to-use UI](../gravwell/README.md#clunky-ui), which Grafana doesn't suffer from.
+As a robust dashboarding software, Grafana is capable of complex visualization.
+When [configuring a data source](#grafana-2), Grafana is easy to use and understand.

+While I prefer Grafana's web interface to Gravwell's, the backend setup of Gravwell's services was a little more intuitive for me.
+Since Gravwell is packaged as a single program, there is no need to setup and configure each component of the stack individually.
+Grafana, on the other hand, requires setup for each component of the stack.

 ### Documentation

+Grafana, Loki, and Promtail have fairly comprehensive documentation.
+While Grafana's stands out as being especially well polished and complete, Loki and Promtail still have much more than enough information to get setup and started.
+Promtail has the weakest documentation, existing only as [a section of Loki's docs](https://grafana.com/docs/loki/latest/clients/promtail/).
+However, notes on [configuration](https://grafana.com/docs/loki/latest/clients/promtail/configuration/) and example config files make it useable.

+When compared to [Gravwell](https://docs.gravwell.io/), I prefer Grafana's documentation.

 ### Active Development

+Grafana Labs has a [relatively large development team](https://grafana.com/about/team/).
+This allows them to actively develop new features and software, and maintain older services.
+On the other hand, Gravwell's team seems relatively smaller.

+For comparison, [Grafana's GitHub repo](https://github.com/grafana/grafana) has nearly 2000 contributors.
+[Gravwell's repo](https://github.com/gravwell/gravwell) has 10.
+While GitHub stats aren't the best metric for comparison of success, this large of a difference does give some sense of the scale of each project.

 ## Conclusion

-Grafana, Loki, and Promtail are highly configurable and generally work well together.
-However, they can be a little tedious to get setup when compared to Gravwell, and some [functionality issues](#limitations-drawbacks--comparisons-to-gravwell) make it a little less convenient in some regards.
+Grafana, Loki, and Promtail are highly configurable and designed to work well together.
+However, they can be a little tedious to get setup when compared to Gravwell, and some [functionality limitations and drawbacks](#limitations-drawbacks--comparisons-to-gravwell) make it a little less convenient in some regards.
 That being said, the absence of a [rate limit](../gravwell/README.md#data-ingest), a cleaner [user experience](#user-experience), and [better documentation](#documentation) convince me that this stack is better suited for long-term use than Gravwell.

 ## Troubleshooting